Mu2e/TrkAna/tutorial/opening.md

 * how to open a TrkAna ROOT file,
 * get a list of branches in the TrkAna tree, and
-* how to scan through a few events
+* how to scan through a few events.

 ## Contents